High Fiber Foods and How to Increase Fiber Intake

 What is Fiber?

-Dietary fiber is a type of carbohydrate found in plant-based foods like fruits, vegetables, whole grains, legumes, nuts, and seeds, that cannot be digested or absorbed by the body.
-Fiber is commonly broken down into two types, soluble and insoluble.
+Dietary fiber is a type of carbohydrate found in plant-based foods like fruits, vegetables, whole grains, legumes, nuts, and seeds that cannot be digested or absorbed by the body.
+It plays an important role in weight management, heart health, blood sugar regulation, and proper digestion.
+Fiber is commonly broken down into two types: soluble and insoluble.

 Soluble fiber